Synkevych/flexpart-on-openstack/OpenStack_command.md

 OpenStack is a set of software components that provide common services for cloud infrastructure.
-Openstack controls large pools of compute, storage, and networking resources, all managed through APIs or a dashboard.
+OpenStack controls large pools of compute, storage, and networking resources, all managed through APIs or a dashboard.

 ### A set of commands for working with OpenStack